Fair-Forward/datasets/README.md

 # Data Catalog

 Welcome to our organization's data catalog.
-Below is a list of datasets that have been collected throughout our programme Fair Forward
+Below is a list of datasets that have been collected throughout our programme Fair Forward.

 | Dataset Name | Link | Year | Description | Author | Documentation | Use-Case |
 |------------ | ---- | ---- | ----------- | ------ | ------------- | --------|